zenml-io/template-e2e-batch/README.md

   * Search for an optimal model object architecture and tune its hyperparameters
   * Train the model object and evaluate its performance on the holdout set
   * Compare a recently trained model object with one promoted earlier
-  * If a recently trained model object performs better, then stage it as a new inference model object in the model registry
+  * If a recently trained model object performs better, then stage it as a new inference model in the Model Control Plane
-  * On success of the current model object, then stage newly created Model Control Plane version as the one used for inference
 * [CD] Batch Inference
   * Load the inference dataset and preprocess it reusing object fitted during training
   * Perform data drift analysis reusing training dataset of the inference Model Control Plane version as a reference